 Jacob Zuma won’t be going anywhere soon.
 In fact, the ANC could have him as its leader for two years longer than his five-year term if a lobby group consisting of senior party leaders from five provinces gets its way – despite his apparent reluctance earlier this year to finish his term because of ill-health.

 The pro-Zuma group, led by several loyalist ANC provincial chairpersons, including Free State Premier Ace Magashule, his counterpart in the North West, Supra Mahumapelo, and Mpumalanga’s David Mabuza, is said to be planning to table a proposal to extend Zuma’s term by two years at the party’s national general council (NGC) next year.
+The aim is to bring the ANC president’s term of office into sync with that of the head of state.

 Other provincial chairpersons said to be supporting the move include Limpopo Premier Stan Mathabatha and KwaZulu-Natal’s ANC boss, Senzo Mchunu.